 This week on the Melissa & Doug blog, we’re sharing all the ways your family can stay entertained (and sane) while traveling during the holidays.
 Today, we have 5 easy activities for your kids to enjoy while on-the-go!
-What would you add to this list?
+What would you add to this list of travel strategies?
 E-mail your suggestions or family travel photos to socialmedia@MelissaAndDoug.com for a chance to be featured on the blog later this week.

 1) Create a Sensory Travel Kit for Kids!